gcgarner/IOTstack/README.md

 paste the following in the editor `*/5 * * * * sudo ~/IOTstack/duck/duck.sh >/dev/null 2>&1` then ctrl+s and ctrl+x to save

 Your Public IP should be updated every five minutes

+## PiVPN
+pimylifeup.com has an excellent tutorial on how to install PiVPN https://pimylifeup.com/raspberry-pi-vpn-server/

+In point 17 and 18 they mention using noip for their dynamicDNS.
+Here you can use the DuckDNS address if you created one.

+Dont forget you need to open the port 1194 on your firewall.
+For most people you wont be able to VPN from inside your own network so download OpenVPN client for your mobile phone and try to connect over mobile data.

+Once you activate your vpn (from you phone/laptop/work computer) you will effectlivley be on your home network and you can access your devices as if you were on the wifi at home.

+Personally I use the VPN any time Im on public wifi, all your traffic is secure.

+# Miscellaneous

+## log2ram
+one of the drawbacks of an sd card is that it has limited lifespan.
+One way to solve this it to move you log files to RAM. log2ram is a convient tool to simply set this up.
+It can be installed from the miscellaneous menu.

+## Drobox-Uploader
+This a great utility to easily upload data from your PI to the cloud.
+Further info in the next README update.